+Accreditation Criteria

-Accreditation Criteria The criteria for GreenPower Products as detailed in Section 3, 4 and 5 of this document.
+The criteria for GreenPower Products as detailed in Section 3, 4 and 5 of this document

+GreenPower Customer

-GreenPower Customer A domestic or commercial entity for which the GreenPower Provider has established a contract for the provision of a GreenPower Product.
+A domestic or commercial entity for which the GreenPower Provider has established a contract for the provision of a GreenPower Product.
 In the event that several contracts have been established for a single agency or commercial entity (e.g. for separate retail outlets or government agency departments) then each contract should be considered a separate customer.

+Force Majeure

-Force Majeure In relation to a party, means any cause outside the affected party's control including, but not limited to, an act of God, fire, lightning, explosion, flood, subsistence, insurrection or civil disorder, war or military operation, sabotage, vandalism, embargo, government action, or compliance in good faith with any law, regulation or direction by any Federal, State or Local Government or authorities, any network failure, or any failure on the part of the Network Operator or a generator, industrial disputes of any kind.
+In relation to a party, means any cause outside the affected party's control including, but not limited to, an act of God, fire, lightning, explosion, flood, subsistence, insurrection or civil disorder, war or military operation, sabotage, vandalism, embargo, government action, or compliance in good faith with any law, regulation or direction by any Federal, State or Local Government or authorities, any network failure, or any failure on the part of the Network Operator or a generator, industrial disputes of any kind.

+Gasification

-Gasification The efficient conversion of solid fuel to gaseous fuel.
+The efficient conversion of solid fuel to gaseous fuel.
 The gas made can produce heat and electricity using gas engine generators.

-GreenPower Designated Account A separate 'account' created by a GreenPower Provider on the LGC Registry website for the purpose of surrendering LGCs which have been transferred into this account for compliance with the Accreditation Criteria.
+GreenPower Designated Account

+A separate 'account' created by a GreenPower Provider on the LGC Registry website for the purpose of surrendering LGCs which have been transferred into this account for compliance with the Accreditation Criteria.

+GreenPower Generation

-GreenPower Generation Electricity generated by a GreenPower Generator.
+Electricity generated by a GreenPower Generator.

+GreenPower Generator

-GreenPower Generator For the purposes of this Program, a GreenPower Generator is defined as an electricity generator approved by the Program Manager that results in greenhouse gas emission reduction (within the electricity sector) and Net environmental benefits, and is based primarily on a Renewable Energy resource.
+For the purposes of this Program, a GreenPower Generator is defined as an electricity generator approved by the Program Manager that results in greenhouse gas emission reduction (within the electricity sector) and Net environmental benefits, and is based primarily on a Renewable Energy resource.

-GreenPower Generator Eligibility
+GreenPower Generator Eligibility Requirements

-Requirements

-The requirements to which generators must comply in order to gain and maintain GreenPower Generator approval, as detailed in Section 5 and Appendix A and accredited under the National GreenPower Accreditation Program.
-A GreenPower Product consists of one or more GreenPower Product Options.

-B of this document.
+The requirements to which generators must comply in order to gain and maintain GreenPower Generator approval, as detailed in Section 5 and Appendix A and B of this document.